sedm0784/vim-resize-mode/README.markdown

 ## Installation

 Resize Mode is implemented in pure Vimscript.
-Simply install normally using Vim&apos;s [packages](https://vimhelp.org/repeat.txt.html#packages) feature\*, or with your favourite plugin manager.
+Simply install normally using Vim&rsquo;s [packages](https://vimhelp.org/repeat.txt.html#packages) feature\*, or with your favourite plugin manager.

 <sup>\* See the **Using a single plugin and loading it automatically** subheading.